Richard* is a young man who has a learning disability and violent behaviours of distress.

 Because Richard’s physical aggression involved biting and hitting, staff focused on mitigating this risk.
 Unfortunately, this often led to a defensive team rather than a supportive team.
 They identified this as a problem and developed strategies to build a meaningful rapport with him.

 Richard’s team understand that it is important to give him time and space so he can make his own decisions; they don’t place demands on him and don’t rush him.
 Richard now decides what time he wants to get out of bed, when he wants to eat and what he does.

 Out and about

-Most triggers for Richard’s challenging behaviour occurred when he was out in the community.
+Most triggers for Richard’s behaviours of distress occurred when he was out in the community.
 They developed a strategy to help him cope by encouraging him to say the word ‘home’ when he felt uncomfortable.
 Staff would immediately take him home.